max13h/max13h/README.md

 I'm Maxime, a 22-year-old French guy from Strasbourg 🇫🇷
 <br>
-I used to be a professional basketball player, I quit because the lifestyle didn't suit me.
+I used to be a professional basketball player, I quit because the lifestyle didn't suit me anymore.
 That's why I started coding a year ago, for a better way of life 😎.

 <br>